 Beyond walking around the lake, canoeing is the most popular activity at Moraine Lake.
 It’s a fantastic experience to paddle across the alpine lake with the mountains towering high above.
 The dock is open from 9:30 am to 5 pm from mid-June to mid-September.

 Canoe Rentals are run by the Moraine Lake Lodge, and rates start at $140 CAD an hour.
+Guests of the lodge have complimentary access to canoe rentals.
 The canoes include paddles, life jackets, and some basic instructions.
 Each canoe can accommodate two or three people, and pets are not permitted.

 Reservations are not accepted, and the canoes operate on a first-come, first-served basis.
 Also, the dock is weather dependent and can shut down in inclement weather, such as heavy snow, rain, or wind.